-I just saw a Konqueror user flash by in my logs (which I've been watching for errors), and decided to check my Javascript to see if it worked in Konqueror.
-I'm not surprised to find out it doesn't.
 Unfortunately, I don't see any way to debug the Javascript with Konqueror.
 A few web pages reference starting konqueror in a console to get javascript errors output on STDOUT, but that's not working on my copy.
+Without any feedback, I can't fix it in any reasonable amount of time.

 NonMockObjects 0.2.0 Released

-I've released NonMockObjects 0.2.0.
-This release adds easy support for obtaining many variants of an object, which allows you to easily test that all combinations of some parameters have a certain invariant.
 For instance, my Entry objects for this weblog can optionally contain a title, a link for the title, and a summary.
 The only constraint on that set is that a link affects a title, so you really need a title for the link to make sense, although it is permissible to have a link without a title in the database.
+By setting up my Entry creation function to indicate that each of those can either be None or contain a certain concrete string, I can obtain all 8 combinations of an entry with:

 I was having a problem with one of the code paths through my RSS caching routines.
 This is a post to test that Google and a couple of other readers are working now.